mzszym/oedes/doc/install.rst

 Installation
 ------------

+`oedes` can be most simply installed by running

+   pip install oedes

-`oedes` source code can be obtained by running
+The most recent source can be obtained by running

    git clone https://github.com/mzszym/oedes